It’s time to revalidate your Medicare enrollment

 You can access the updated Medicare Revalidation Tool, which has been updated to display an adjusted revalidation due date in addition to the provider’s/supplier’s original revalidation due date (pre-PHE).

-Once you complete the revalidation, you will resume your normal revalidation due date schedule for any subsequent Medicare revalidation cycles.
+Once you revalidate your Medicare enrollment, you will resume your normal revalidation due date schedule for any subsequent Medicare revalidation cycles.